rajtechreformers/k12-co-teacher/MANUAL_DEPLOYMENT.md

 | `k12-coteacher-chat-history` | `TeacherId` (String) | `sortId` (String) |
 | `k12-coteacher-class-attributes` | `classID` (String) | - |

+The full schema of these tables can be found in **`sample_data/dynamo_data`** for reference, but only a PK needs to be configured to create the tables.

 **CLI Commands:**
 ```bash
 aws dynamodb create-table --table-name k12-coteacher-teachers-to-classes \